 Scientists at Rolex work on making watches that are effective and efficient.
 They develop and research oils used in machines.
 Stress test rooms allow for testing watch movements, bracelets, and cases to see how they handle simulated wear.

-You heard that right!
-They create all gold and platinum in-house from 24k gold.
-From there, they turn the gold into 18k yellow, white, or everose gold.
+Rolex makes their own gold… Yes, you read that right!
+They create all gold and platinum in-house from 24K gold.
+From there, they turn the gold into 18K yellow, white, or everose gold.
 With the independence and full control of their company, they can ensure that every single piece produced is exquisite.

 The innovation and pursuit of excellence are what keep Rolex on top.
 They test every single watch to extremes before it leaves the warehouse.
 The goal is to make sure all timepieces live up to customer expectations.

 The Rolex brand remains synonymous with perseverance, precision, and passion.
-From the years 1933-1953, the brand’s timepieces flew over and climbed atop Mount Everest.
+From the years 1933 to 1953, the brand’s timepieces flew over and climbed atop Mount Everest.

 In March 2012, Rolex adventured to The Challenger Deep with legendary filmmaker James Cameron.
 He achieved this record-breaking solo dive of 37,787 feet after just 2 hours and 37 minutes.
 A Sea-Dweller, created in just 5 weeks, accompanied him on his expedition.
 The watch sat on the sub’s robotic arm, which functioned normally throughout the dive.

-If you weren’t sure about adding a Rolex to your collection, I do hope this has convinced you!
-Rolex watches aren’t just a piece of jewelry, but a symbol of success in the modern world.
+If you weren’t sure about adding a Rolex to your collection, you probably are now.
+Rolex watches are not only pieces of jewelry but also symbols of success in the modern world.
 They continue to remain at the forefront of the luxury watch industry.